vvennela/ftl/README.md

-# FTL
+<h1 align="center">FTL 🚀</h1>

-**Zero-trust control plane for AI coding agents.** Run Claude Code, Codex, or Aider inside an isolated Docker sandbox with shadow credentials, parallel adversarial testing, and human-in-the-loop approval — without ever giving the agent access to your real secrets or filesystem.
+<p align="center"><strong>Zero-trust control plane for AI coding agents.</strong></p>

+<p align="center">Run Claude Code, Codex, or Aider inside an isolated Docker sandbox with shadow credentials, parallel adversarial testing, and human-in-the-loop approval.</p>

+<p align="center">Your agent gets real work done.
+It does not get your real secrets, direct filesystem access, or automatic merge power.</p>

 ---

+## Why FTL

+Most agent wrappers optimize for convenience first and safety later.
+FTL is built for the opposite case: you want the speed of Claude Code or Codex, but you do not want to hand an autonomous coding tool your machine, your credentials, and unchecked write access.

+With FTL:

+- Your agent runs inside Docker, not on your host
+- Real credentials stay outside the sandbox
+- Tests and review happen before merge
+- Destructive operations and leaked secrets are flagged before approval
+- The human stays in control of what lands in the repo

 ## Quickstart